neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 A [JAMStack](https://jamstack.org/) front end provides several advantages:

 * No need to deploy or scale web servers
-* You can't beat the performance of pre-built assets cached on a CDN and in the browser
+* The unbeatable performance of pre-built assets cached on a CDN and in the browser
-* Works across devices
+* Device agnostic

 Certainly a front end in Rails or another robust monolithic framework would be effective, but I think using something like [Gatsby](https://www.gatsbyjs.com/), [Next.js](https://nextjs.org/), or [Sapper](https://sapper.svelte.dev/) would be so much simpler and more lightweight.
-It would basically take a few days to build the forms.
+It would basically take a few days to build the forms and push them to a CDN like Cloudflare or Fastly.

 In addition, I think it is important that the front end is deployed as a [Progressive Web App](/blog/vidya/technology/vidya-reloaded/).
 This offers a lot of benefits, but primarily for this purpose, it is critical that the front end is always available